Sign In

 Biography

 Patterson Hood is a prolific writer and performer whose character-driven stories are packed with political subtext.
-He is best known as front-man, singer, songwriter and guitar player for the critically acclaimed rock and roll band Drive-By Truckers, but is also a writer of essays, columns and short stories as well as a solo performer and producer.
+He is best known as front man, singer, songwriter, and guitar player for the critically acclaimed rock and roll band Drive-By Truckers, but is also a writer of essays, columns, and short stories as well as a solo performer and producer.

-In the past few years he has written an op-ed on the on-going controversies surrounding the confederate flag for The New York Times Magazine, a piece on Vic Chesnutt for The Oxford American’s annual music issue, and retrospectives on David Bowie for American Songwriter and Merle Haggard for NPR.
+In the past few years, he has written an op-ed on the on-going controversies surrounding the confederate flag for The New York Times Magazine, a piece on Vic Chesnutt for The Oxford American’s annual music issue, and retrospectives on David Bowie for American Songwriter and Merle Haggard for NPR.
 Most recently in October of 2016, Patterson published his first short story featured in “The Highway Kind,” a car-themed crime fiction anthology.

 Alabama is near to Hood’s heart, being born in Florence and raised in the Muscle Shoals area.
 He attended The University of Northern Alabama before he moved to Athens, Georgia where he lived for twenty-one years.
 Athens is the home base for Drive-By Truckers.
 Every year they play a sold out three-night stand at the legendary 40 Watt Club that is known as HeAthen’s Homecoming.
-Part of those proceeds go to the suicide prevention non-profit Nuci’s Space which Hood and his wife Rebecca have been very involved with for 20 years.
+Part of those proceeds go to the suicide prevention non-profit Nuci’s Space which Hood and his wife Rebecca have been very involved with for nearly 25 years.

-“Southern Rock Opera,” Drive-By Truckers’ best known work, is a concept album that examines growing up in the post-civil rights South and something called “The Duality of the Southern Thing.”
-Hood penned an article for The Bitter Southerner in 2013 titled “The New(er) South,” and in it he revisits many of those same themes found on the record by giving a glimpse into his first 28 years of life in Alabama.
 “I grew up as a living part of the legacy of Muscle Shoals music,” Hood says.
 His father, David Hood, co-founded Muscle Shoals Sound Studio and was a bassist in the Muscle Shoals Sound Rhythm Section, more casually known as The Swampers.
-He built his career by backing up African-American R&B stars as a white southerner in the thick of the 1960’s civil rights movement, playing on records by Aretha Franklin, Etta James, The Staple Singers, Percy Sledge, and Odetta to name a few.
+He built his career by backing up African American R&B stars as a white southerner in the thick of the 1960’s civil rights movement, playing on records by Aretha Franklin, Wilson Pickett, Etta James, The Staple Singers, Percy Sledge, and Bobby Womack to name a few.
 Willie Nelson, Rod Stewart, Bob Seger, Paul Simon, and Simon and Garfunkel also worked with him over the years.
 David’s monumental career is celebrated in the 2013 award-winning documentary, “Muscle Shoals.”
 Patterson claims that this environment his father created for him to grow up in was the breeding ground for a lot of his current viewpoints.
 He is still “fiercely proud” of his hometown, its music scene, and the beautiful music his father created there, but also “ashamed” of the political landscape he had to endure.
 “Such is the duality of the Southern Thing,” Patterson says.

 Offer Form